About

 Assignments

-Midterm exam 30% - covers circuits and devices, one page of written notes are allowed [no printing]
+Midterm Exam30%Covers circuits and devices; one page of handwritten notes allowed (no printing).

 Weekly Schedule